-- Note 1: Response time measured with one comparator input at VDD/2, while the other input transitions from Vss to VDD. - A mode change includes changing any of the control register values, including module enable.
+- These parameters are characterized but not tested. - Note 1: Response time measured with one comparator input at VDD/2, while the other input transitions from Vss to VDD. - 2: A mode change includes changing any of the control register values, including module enable.